W2L4: How Bengals Land Second Straight AFC Title Appearance With Road Win Over Bills - CLNS Media

 — ClutchPoints (@ClutchPointsApp) December 2, 2022

 Burrow, if given time, could have some big strikes downfield to Tee Higgins and Ja’Marr Chase.
+Burrow has developed a reputation for looking off opposing safeties over his young career and that should come in handy as he faces one of the best in Bills safety Jordan Poyer.
 Burrow was on fire on Jan.
 2 at Paycor, distributing the ball at will against the Bills secondary.
+Will that momentum carry over to Sunday?
+Or will the Bengals have a slightly different gameplan with their offensive line reconstructed.

 Burrow and his offensive line will have to be in lockstep with each other on silent counts and cadence to handle the relentless crowd noise that will be greeting them at Highmark Stadium.
 The Bengals stressed it on Thursday and Friday this week at practice and center Ted Karras has a good knowledge of the crowd setting, having played there with New England and Miami in the AFC East.
 They were able to manage last year at Arrowhead against the Chiefs but it took them a good quarter to settle in.
 It’d be nice if they didn’t fall behind 21-3 this time around.